Andalucia in Winter: 10+ Best Things to Do By a Local

 This mountain range, which is covered in snow from late November or early December, is home to the highest point in the Spanish peninsula, El Mulhacén, at 3,479 metres above sea level.

-Sierra Nevada is a great escape from the city, especially if you love winter sports or you want to pamper yourself in one of its fantastic resorts with spas and incredible views of the magical snowy mountains.
+Sierra Nevada is an excellent escape from the city, especially if you love winter sports or want to pamper yourself in one of its fantastic resorts with spas and incredible views of the magical snowy mountains.

-If you’re looking for the ultimate stay at Sierra Nevada, El Lodge is the best luxury boutique hotel in the area that welcomes couples as well as families.
+If you’re looking for the ultimate stay at Sierra Nevada, El Lodge is the best luxury boutique hotel in the area that welcomes couples and families.
 Not only will you feel at home in its cosy rooms, but you’ll love the outdoor heated pool with scenic views of the mountain backdrop.
 You can check out room prices and availability here.

-📌 TIP: The best time to go to Sierra Nevada is February and March as it’s when you’re guaranteed enough snow and the weather conditions are ideal to practise winter sports.
+The best time to go to Sierra Nevada is February and March, as it’s when you’re guaranteed enough snow, and the weather conditions are ideal for practising winter sports.

 5. Play golf in the Costa del Sol